 Joining the racing community as an entry-level competitor with no previous experience or background in racing takes balls.
 Making the initial investment takes commitment.
 I’m sure you have already done some Google searches if you’ve gotten to this point, and you may in fact discovered us after the fact or as a result of finding a used kart package for sale.
-Maybe you are still in the “kicking the tires” phase and interested in a “ball park” – I created a spreadsheet budget with you in mind based on items that we sell at KAM Karting Supply.
+Maybe you are still in the “kicking the tires” phase and interested in a “ball park” – I created a spreadsheet budget with you in mind based on items that we sell at KAM Karting Supply (now KAM Motorsports).
 Your basics are the kart and safety gear.

 Items where chosen for an entry-level beginner (Hot Wheels) racer in mind and the lower average with in a group was used for the budget price point line items.

 Going second hand for your first kart is the alternative if your budget doesn’t allow for a brand new set up.